 - Roast the veggies: You can make roasted butternut squash soup by roasting the butternut squash, carrots and onions before adding them to the soup.
 Set oven to 400°F, toss the veggies in oil, and cook about 20 minutes.
 The roasted veggies add a nice depth of flavor.

 - You can use Frozen Butternut Squash in place of fresh.

-Enjoy the lovely Fall season, snuggle up with your loved ones and enjoy a bowl of this soup!
+Enjoy the lovely Fall season, snuggle up with your loved ones and enjoy a bowl of this Fall soup!